MattMunns14/Chess-Timer/README.md

-Chess Timer made with React and Material UI
+## Chess Timer made with React and Material UI

+You can see the site [here] (https://mattmunns14.github.io/Chess-Timer/)